2016 Pure Michigan 400: Report

-Michigan International Speedway (MIS) is a 2 mi moderate-banked D-shaped speedway located off U.S. Highway 12 on more than 1400 acre approximately 4 mi south of the village of Brooklyn, in the scenic Irish Hills area of southeastern Michigan.
-The track is used primarily for NASCAR events.
-It is sometimes known as a "sister track" to Texas World Speedway, and was used as the basis of Auto Club Speedway.
-The track is owned by International Speedway Corporation (ISC).
-Michigan International Speedway is recognized as one of motorsports' premier facilities because of its wide racing surface and high banking (by open-wheel standards; the 18-degree banking is modest by stock car standards).
-Michigan is the fastest track in NASCAR due to its wide, sweeping corners and long straightaways; typical qualifying speeds are in excess of 200 mph and corner entry speeds are anywhere from 215 to 220 mph after the 2012 repaving of the track.

 Aero package

 NASCAR announced in late July that the modified aerodynamic package used at Michigan in June and Kentucky in July was used one more time this past weekend at Michigan.
 In addition to the aero changes used in the 2016 NASCAR Sprint All-Star Race, there was a reduction in spoiler size from 3.5 to 2.5 in, a 2 in reduction of the splitter and resizing the deck fin.

 Entry list

 The preliminary entry list for the race included 40 cars and was released on August 22, 2016, at 3:36 p.m.
 Eastern time.
 Alex Bowman drove in place of Dale Earnhardt Jr. this weekend as he recovers from a concussion.